 BUT HERE IS THE MOST IMPORTANT THING TO REMEMBER… None of what I wrote above is relevant if your home is OVERPRICED.
 If you are an unrealistic seller and your home is overpriced… scratch out everything I said above and start NEGOTIATING.
 The above information is only for sellers of homes that are realistic and dealing with buyers who realize your home is priced realistically.

 Human nature leads us to believe that our property is always the best one on the block, even if in actuality it’s the WORST!
 There are plenty of other crazy people that have fantasies about what their houses are worth as well… you are not alone.
 And that’s actually why we have so many overpriced homes on the market.
 I guess in some ways this is good because that is what causes a market to rise.
-People think their house is worth x and then people pay it.
+People think their house is worth x and then people pay for it.
 But at some point (now) this no longer works.
 We are no longer in a rising price environment.
 We have hit the peak of the mountain.

 Here is a helpful tip for me to leave off on: Take a look at what houses in your area have sold for and then put yourself in the shoes of the buyer.
 Ask yourself what would you actually pay for your own home with no bias.
 And really think about it.
 Do not be in denial.
 If you were the buyer of your own home what would you pay for it?
-Look at comparable SALES not listings.
-I can’t tell you how many times my clients will say to me “But Josh, so and so property is listed for xyz” and then I will cut them off right away (which by the way is something I really need to work on according to my assistant) and I will say “But did it sell?”
+Look at comparable SALES, not listings.
+I can’t tell you how many times my clients will say to me “But Josh, so and so the property is listed for xyz” and then I will cut them off right away (which by the way is something I really need to work on according to my assistant) and I will say “But did it sell?”
 It makes zero difference if a home is listed for xyz.
-It matters if it sold because at the end of the day, the person with an overpriced home can be just as much out of his or her tree as you are.
+It matters if it sold because, at the end of the day, the person with an overpriced home can be just as much out of his or her tree as you are.
 A comp is a comp only when it sells!

 And that’s the news...